Customer rights and regulations

-We endeavour to ensure that our customers’ needs are met, and our flights and services are in full compliance with all applicable regulations.
-We are specially trained to deliver our commitment to our customers with disabilities.
+We endeavour to ensure that your needs are met, and our flights and services are in full compliance with all applicable regulations.
+We are specially trained to deliver our commitment to our customers with disabilities and special needs.

-We recognise that our customers may need special assistance during their travel.
-For assistance, customers should contact our staff when arriving at the airport.
+We recognise that you may need special assistance during their travel.
+For assistance, please contact our staff when arriving at the airport.
 However, certain service requests require advance notice so that better accommodation for individuals’ needs can be met.
 For more details, please refer to Disability Assistance on our website or contact our local reservations office.

 During lengthy tarmac delays, our airport staff and crew will make every effort to properly accommodate and assist customers with disabilities.

 Young customers travelling alone are welcome on our flights under certain circumstances.

 We provide, for a fee, an unaccompanied minors service for children aged 6 to under 12 years to travel alone.
 This service is extended to children aged 12 to under 18 years at the request of their parent or guardian.